chrisdiggle1/battleships/README.md

 ### **Player Guess**

-For the player to take a guess, they will be first asked to guess a column, which will be from the letters a-f followed by a prompt to guess a row from numbers 1-6.
+For the player to take a guess, they will be first asked to guess a column, which will be from the letters 'a-f' followed by a prompt to guess a row from numbers '1-6'.
 After the player has made their guesses, they will be told immediately if they hit or miss the computers ship and a print statement will display stating the end of the players turn.

 <details>
 <summary>Player Guess</summary>